GorvBjaj/network-analysis-lab/03-ARP-Spoofing/01-attack-steps.md

 ## Step-by-Step Execution

 ### 1. Enable IP Forwarding on Attacker
+// Here IP forwarding means every packet that ubuntu will share to kali(thinking of its the router) that will be forwarded to router.\
 `sudo sysctl -w net.ipv4.ip_forward=1`

 ### 2. Launch ARP Spoofing Attack